KTH/evolene/README.md

 # Evolene CI ![Continous Integration](https://github.com/KTH/kth-azure-app/actions/workflows/main.yml/badge.svg)

 **Evolene CI runs a sequence of steps that build, test and in the end stores a Docker or NPM package in a registry.
 It is our way of standardising the build process, so that developers never have to learn anything about our continuous integration systems 😃 or having to care where built artefacts are stored, or what processes to follow.
-Every user of Evolene run the same steps and when we add new features, everyone gets them without haveing to do anything 🍾**
+Every user of Evolene run the same steps and when we add new features, everyone gets them without having to do anything 🍾**

 The main principle for Evolene is  everything that a developer runs on her laptop is run the same way in the CI environment.
 No need for setting up a build or integration test environment on an external service.
 The idea is that a developer does a `git push` when it works locally, and Evolene handles the rest.